Nesta Obermer: Career

 In 1954, the couple purchased a home on Diamond Head.
 Obermer continued to make a name for herself as a painter, exhibiting in both solo showings and with groups of other artists.
 In 1957, her play Mind Over Matter, a rewrite of Black Magic, was produced on Broadway.
 That year, Seymour died and she inherited his estate, valued at $668,240.
 The Internal Revenue Service taxed her over $46,000 in inheritance tax, which she claimed was an overpayment of nearly $25,000.
 Obermer appealed and eventually won a reduction in the tax claim in 1964.
 That year, an anonymous donor established the Nesta Obermer Chamber Music Scholarship at the University of Hawaii to honour Obermer's long involvement in promoting the arts.

 In 1969, Obermer moved to Switzerland, settling in Le Tourbillon, a luxury estate in the Canton of Vaud.
 She continued her social lifestyle, entertaining such notables as Joyce Carey, Diana Menuhin, Graham Payn, Ginette Spanier, Joan Sutherland, as well as Gluck and Gluck's new partner Edith Shackleton Heald.
 In 1972, Obermer helped Gluck mount what would be Gluck's last solo exhibition, inviting her personal contacts to ensure its success.
 In 1978, she was honoured by Northwood University in Midland, Michigan with their Distinguished Women Award for her philanthropy and stature as a role model for women.

 Death and legacy

 Obermer died on 3 October 1984 in Paudex, (near Lausanne) in Vaud, Switzerland.
 The scholarship fund established in her name is still granted by the University of Hawaii.
-In 2017, the Brighton Museum & Art Gallery hosted an exhibit of Gluck's paintings and personal effects, which included some of their letters and paintings featuring Obermer, such as The Punt (1937).
+In 2017, the Brighton Museum & Art Gallery hosted an exhibit of Gluck's paintings and personal effects, which included some of the letters and paintings featuring Obermer, such as The Punt (1937).
 Medallion is considered a seminal work and "one of the most famous paintings" in the depiction of LGBTQ relationships, according to Gluck's biographers, Amy De La Haye and Martin Pel.